 The Blog & I

-Born and raised in America’s heartland, with Australia now my home.
-These two cultures—sometimes so similar, sometimes so very different—shape my life and my writing.
+Background Born and raised in America’s heartland, but Australia has long been my home.
+These two cultures—sometimes so similar, sometimes so very different—shape my life, values, and my writing.

 Career Mostly in education, where I took on different roles—manager, writer, editor, teacher, trainer, and course developer.
 My research and teaching covered written communication (creative writing, document design, workplace writing), computer-based learning, and cultural issues.

 Earlier jobs included managing a bookshop, starting a storefront school for expelled teens, tutoring near-illiterate young adults, providing services for people with chronic mental illness, operating a ride in an amusement park, and trying, unsuccessfully, to learn how to waitress.
 I am mining some of these early experiences in my short fiction.

 Varuna The National Writers’ House Varuna supports committed writers, through residencies, workshops, and mentoring opportunities.
 It hosts the annual Varuna-Sydney Writers’ Festival, which showcases local, Australian and international writers.
 I currently chair its board of directors.

 Personal interests Travel, meditation, camping and nature walks, yoga, photography.